Aguas-da-Amazonia/Above.a.dove/README.md

 ## A Huge Misconception about blocking

-A proxy server is not a firewall.
+A proxy server with blockin rules is not a firewall!
 Why?

 Every proxy is focused on channeling http and https transit (port 80 and 443), but nothing else!
 If an app decides to establish a directconection via port 6123 for example, then it successfully bypassed the proxy,